 - The class(es) you want to enroll in

 - Keep in mind that you must register for at least two classes in order to receive financial aid.

 - Register for your class(es) through my.unt.edu (use your UNT EUID to login).
 Click here for a step-by-step guide to registration.

 - Make a payment for your class(es).
-UNT accepts payment by credit card when you register.
+You will receive an email when the charges are posted to your account.
 Be sure to pay on time or the UNT Registrar will drop you from your class(es).

 - Purchase your textbook(s).
 Please purchase them as soon as possible so that you will have them before your class(es) start.